island-is/island.is/apps/system-e2e/README.md

 This means that changes done on the dev web will be reflected in the system tests.
 E.g. if you change a user's preferred locale, your test will break if it's not language-agnostic.
 To combat this, we have implemented `disablers.disable*` and `urls.icelandicAndNoPopup`.
-We plan on phasing out these out for mocking with Mountebank and test servers.
+We plan on phasing these out for mocking with Mountebank and test servers.

 System acceptance tests will be running in their own isolated dev-environment, daily.
 We haven't yet implemented running these tests regularly, and require manual start,